 Our first goal is to translate the entire LSTN handbook into Spanish and Romanian so that it can be used by our international pilot libraries: the Biblioteca de Santiago in Chile and the Biblioteca Municipală "B.P.
 Hasdeu" in Chișinău, Moldova.
 However, if you would like to add languages to our translations, feel free!

 If you are new to Weblate or other crowdsourced translation tools, don't worry!
 You can check out our Weblate quickstart guide, as well as our glossary of common Weblate terms.
+If you would like to contribute to the LSTN translation project, but don't feel comfortable translating yet, you can also try fixing checks on Weblate.
 Please don't hesitate to contact us if you have any other questions about how to use Weblate or contribute to LSTN.